ethereum/consensus-specs/specs/phase0/p2p-interface.md

 For both `request`s and `response`s, the `encoding-dependent-header` MUST be valid, and the `encoded-payload` must be valid within the constraints of the `encoding-dependent-header`.
 This includes type-specific bounds on payload size for some encoding strategies.
-Regardless of these type specific bounds, a global maximum uncompressed byte size of `MAX_CHUNK_SIZE` MUST be applied to all method response chunks.
+Regardless of these type specific bounds, a global maximum uncompressed byte size of `MAX_PAYLOAD_SIZE` MUST be applied to all method response chunks.

 Clients MUST ensure that lengths are within these bounds; if not, they SHOULD reset the stream immediately.
 Clients tracking peer reputation MAY decrement the score of the misbehaving peer under this circumstance.